 That particular section of the platform also reiterates President Obama's commitment to gender equality, protecting a woman's right to choose and the party's hope that assault weapons can be pulled off of American streets, a move that would save countless lives.

-Here is a PDF of the entire platform.
+PDF of the entire platform.